 We enter into both single and multi-year subscription contracts for our solutions.
-We generally invoice the entire amount at contract signing prior to commencement of subscription period.
+We generally invoice our customers at contract signing prior to commencement of subscription period.
 Until such time as these amounts are invoiced, they are not recorded in deferred revenue or elsewhere in our condensed consolidated financial statements, and are considered by us to be backlog.
-As of October 31, 2021, we had backlog of approximately \$64.7 million.
-Of this amount, approximately \$214.0 million is not reasonably expected to be billed in the next twelve months.
-We expect backlog will change from period to period for several reasons, including the timing and duration of customer agreements, varying billing cycles of subscription agreements, and new customer renewals.
-Because revenue for any period is a function of revenue recognized from deferred revenue under contracts during the period, backlog at the beginning of any period is not necessarily indicative of future revenue performance.
+As of April 30, 2022, we had backlog of approximately \$662.1 million.
+We expect backlog will change from period to period for several reasons, including the timing and duration of customer agreements, varying billing cycles of subscription agreements, and the timing and duration of customer renewals.
+Because revenue for any period is a function of revenue recognized from deferred revenue under contracts in existence at the beginning of the period, as well as contract renewals and new customer contracts during the period, backlog at the beginning of any period is not necessarily indicative of future revenue performance.
 We do not utilize backlog as a key management metric internally.